American-School-of-the-Hague/psd2l-plugin/BS_Users_Enrollments/README_Users_Enrollments.md

 **SQL Query**

-Add all teachers and co-teachers -- need to remove the "TEACHERS" table dependency
+Add all teachers and co-teachers

 ```SQL
 /*